Published 2014-09-22.

 This example is like the preceding example, but creates a future for each generator.
 Each generator runs sequentially!
 The generators do not run simultaneously!
 Using the futures in this way probably does not do what you want.
 See the Parallel Execution section below to see how to run the futures simultaneously.

-s fail when they complete with a Throwable
+As you know, Futures fail when they complete with a Throwable.

-The result of this for-comprehension is a new Future
+The result of this for-comprehension is a new Future, called future1,

 one after the other.